markusthemaker/co2watch/README.md

 ![Image](img/wiring.jpg)

 ## 3D CAD Design & 3D Print
 - Designed for LEDs to function like an “analogue wach”, hosting all components, while fitting into the picture frame.
 CO2 sensor mount with open air vents.
+Design principle: “quick & dirty”, but functional ;)
-- Design principle: “quick & dirty”, but functional ;)
+- Print with silver-like PLA.
+Do not use white, otherwise LED chamber separation is not perfect due to some translucency.
 - Link to my 3D CAD design: [Onshape](https://cad.onshape.com/documents/eb4fe6fd7e007a0c0a804747/w/9b61381e8207a3fee56fc157/e/aed4f8af9d3ca59d0a31d5e0)
 - Link to STLs: [3D_STL_Files](3D_STL_Files/)